<GMC Canyon AT4X kicking up mud while off-roading, with a mounted white canvas collecting splattered mud for the 'Mudern Art' project.>

 Overview

 Crafted to highlight the Canyon AT4X’s off-road capabilities, GMC has created a collection of canvases painted with mud, with each splash, spray, and thud all being produced from the truck.
 GMC’s creation, or the artistic process, is all captured in a piece that sees the Canyon AT4X conquering trails while covering canvases in mud.
-All leading to three distinct pieces, one being sprayed next to a mud pit, one being dragged behind the truck, and lastly, one attached to the front grille as it makes its way through rugged terrain.
+All leading to three distinct pieces: one attached to the front grille as it makes its way through rugged terrain, one dragged behind the truck, and lastly, one sprayed next to a mud pit.
 Each canvas demonstrates the capability of the Canyon AT4X which comes standard with 33-inch MT tires, Multimatic DSSV dampers, front and rear e-lockers, underbody skid plates and the AT4X-exclusive Baja drive mode.

 “Everyone who sees each canvas can’t believe how we made them.”